Roasted Prime Rib of Beef... Holiday Perfection

 - Preheat the oven to 450°F.

-- On the butchers paper, pat the roast with a mixture of 2 tablespoons coarse kosher salt, 2 tablespoons coarsely ground black pepper on all sides.
-Place roast fat side up in a heavy metal roasting pan.
+- Place roast fat side up in a metal roasting pan.
+Mix the olive oil, salt, pepper and roasemary and spread on all sides of the roast, patting on so it sticks.
 That's really all you need to do to a rib roast.
 The temperature does the rest.

-- You will be searing the meat in a hot oven and then finishing the cooking at a moderate temperature for a beautifully browned crust and tender interior.
+- You will be searing the meat in a hot oven and then finishing the cooking at a moderate temperature for a beautifully browned herb salted crust and tender rosy pink interior.

-- For medium rare meat, roast in the pre-heated 450° oven for 20 minutes.
-Reduce heat to 300°F and cook until an instant-read thermometer inserted horizontally into the center of the eye of the meat is 118°F. This takes about ten minutes per pound, or about 80 minutes (1 hour and 20 minutes) for an 8 pound roast.
-(Adjust according to the weight of your roast.)
-The meat will continue to increase about ten degrees in temperature.
+- Roast in the pre-heated 450° oven for 20 minutes, then reduce heat to 300°F and cook until an instant-read thermometer inserted horizontally into the center of the meat reads 125°F. DO NOT LET IT GO BEYOND THIS TEMPERATURE.
+This takes about ten minutes per pound, or about 40 minutes for a 4 pound roast.
+(Adjust time according to the weight of your roast.)

-- In a medium-sized bowl, combine horseradish, Greek yogurt, lemon juice, salt and pepper; thoroughly mix.
+- In a medium-sized bowl, combine horseradish, Greek yogurt, lemon juice, Worcestershire, salt and pepper.